This 22-Year-Old Restored Her Family's 1832 Home In Alabama

 "We refinished all the flooring ourselves," Sidney says.
 "That took months!
 We did most of the interior painting as well."
 And when the new kitchen was finally finished, she painted it yellow, the color of her late Aunt Pie's kitchen.

 The high point for Sidney was getting married at Lakewood in October 2017.
 "On the morning of our wedding, workers were still putting up pieces of molding and touching up paint," she says.

 She now uses part of the house as an Airbnb, letting guests stay in some of the bedrooms and make themselves at home in her kitchen and living room.
-“What’s the point of doing all this if you don’t share it?” asks Sidney, who is now expecting a child.
+"What's the point of doing all this if you don't share it?" asks Sidney.

 "Getting to live in this house is the greatest dream come true I could have imagined," she goes on.
 "The work will never be finished, and that's just fine.
 The idea that one day my children will wake up on Christmas morning where I did—there's nothing more special."